Introduction.

 Simultaneous monitoring in northern and southern hemispheres has

-revealed that specific static impulses m one hemisphere do correlate with
+revealed that specific static impulses m one hemisphere do correlate

 whistlers heard in the conjugate region of the opposite hemisphere.

-Moreover, whistlers may rebound back and forth along a duct (or even
+Moreover, whistlers may rebound back and forth along a duct (or

-multiple ducts) many times, generating progressions of echoes that become
+multiple ducts) many times, generating progressions of echoes

 ever longer in duration, lower pitched.